avirakesh/backlight-pi/docs/calibration.md

 Assuming fourth strip is 'right'.
 ```
 Because LED strips on all sides are connected in series, this step tells
-backlight-pi how the order going from closet to the driving pin to the
+backlight-pi the order going from closet to the driving pin to the
 furthest.
 We will try to light up the corresponding strips in the next step.

 #### LED strip orientation: